mflaxman/blind-xpub/README.md

 * If you want to use a regular BIP39 passphrase in addition to a blinding passphrase, that becomes complex.
 You would probably just do something like append the regular passphrase to the end of the blinding passphrase, but this is messy (was there a separation character?).
 * Humans are terrible at generating passphrases.
-While it would be possible to have software generate the passphrase, that would be somewhat confusing as passwords have always been user-supplied; you'd likely have users making up bad ones.
+While it would always be possible to have good software generate the passphrase, that would be confusing as passwords are typically user-supplied.
 * From the author of [the original passphrase-based proposal](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37#discussioncomment-627710): "I like your privacy proposal (using long unpredictable BIP32 path) better than mine (using BIP39 passwords)."

 ## References